MohdIrfan12/React-js-Video-Trimmer/README.md

-# React-js-Video-Trimmer
+# VideoEditor-POC
-Created with CodeSandbox
+This repository contains a fully customised video editor with all controls made in React JS.